-This Slow Cooker Ham and Bean Soup is filled with tender white beans, veggies, chunks of salty ham and some fresh herbs to round it all out.
+This slow cooker soup is filled with tender white beans, veggies, chunks of salty ham and some fresh herbs to round it all out.

 It’s one of those perfect weeknight dinner meals where you toss everything into the slow cooker and then get to forget about it until dinner time!

 This is a very quick soup recipe that requires just a handful of key ingredients.

 For starters, let’s discuss the beans.
 I use dry beans that cook all day long in the slow cooker.